-“Suspicious activity detected” almost never means “your account has a problem.”
-It means “the IP this request came from scored above OpenAI’s risk threshold.”
-The score is computed by Cloudflare + OpenAI’s anti-abuse system based on factors like: is the IP in a datacenter range, did the account just login from many places, are there bursty request patterns in the last 24 hours, sudden country jumps, etc.
+All three are the same underlying mechanism.
+The message almost never means “your account has a problem.”
+It means the IP this request came from scored above OpenAI’s risk threshold.
+That score is computed by Cloudflare plus OpenAI’s anti-abuse system from signals like: is the IP in a datacenter range, did the account just log in from many places, are there bursty request patterns in the last 24 hours, sudden country jumps, and so on.

-Once you understand that, the right response is switch network + wait for cool-down — not repeatedly retrying / changing passwords / contacting support, none of which fix the problem and some of which deepen the lock.
+Once you understand that, the correct response is switch network + wait for cool-down — not repeatedly retrying, changing passwords, or contacting support, none of which fix the problem and some of which pull the account itself into the risk review.

 Symptoms